 One Woman, Too Much is an hour-long play about the juggling act of a single working mom.
 The play is written and produced by Ellen Margolis, the chair of the Pacific University Theatre & Dance Department.

 A dance and applied theatre double major, Leiana Petlewski '21 was selected as Pacific’s undergraduate valedictorian for May 2021 Commencement.
-She also was named the university’s Outstanding Senior in Applied Theatre (along with fellow graduate Julia Peterson ’21), Outstanding Senior in Dance, and Outstanding Senior in the Arts.
+They also were named the university’s Outstanding Senior in Applied Theatre (along with fellow graduate Julia Peterson ’21), Outstanding Senior in Dance, and Outstanding Senior in the Arts.

 Elizabeth Swetland ’21 received Pacific University’s Barbara Story Award for Outstanding Theatre Contribution.